Woman Hiking Rocky Alpine Trail with Teal Backpack

 Sizing runs small.
 The pack often feels short for women around 5’8″ and taller, even at the longest torso setting.

-Lighter materials are inherently more prone to stitching separation at high-stress points compared to heavy canvas or nylon.
+Lighter materials are inherently more prone to stitching separation at high-stress points compared to heavy nylon.

 The Verdict